 The big race day comes, Cruise is losing to his arch enemy and in the middle of the race there’s a big crash ahead of him.
 There’s smoke all around and he can’t see what’s in front – but he remembers what Duvall said.
 “Go high.
 Pick a line that avoids the wrecks and you’ll get through”.

 So even though there’s smoke all around and he can’t see where’s he’s going, he knows that there is a high probability that the wrecked cars have slid down from the top of the track and the safest route through is to “go high”.

-That’s what I’m thinking as a range day develops – get long and hold on, because the highest probability outcome is that we’ll close at the highs.
+That’s what I’m thinking as a range day develops – in an uptrend, get long and hold on, because the highest probability outcome is that we’ll close at the highs.
+And vice versa for downtrends.
 I’m blinded by the smoke but I know that if I “go high” I’ll be safe.